str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 ### Due Date
-This assignment is due in Bonnie on July 13rd by 11:59PM UTC-12 (Anywhere on Earth).
+This assignment is due on Bonnie and T-Square on October 29th, 2017 by 11:59PM UTC-12 (Anywhere on Earth).
 The deliverables for the assignment are:

 * All functions completed in **_decision_trees_submission.py_**